Roboy/LSM_SpiNNaker_MyoArm/README.md

 Here you can see our LSM-based closed loop system steering a virtual Myorobotic arm.
 The LSM that we used for this demo video had a reservoir of 2000 spiking neurons.
 Because the simulation of these is not real-time the robot arm in the simulation moves very slowly.

-For running the same demo on your PC, you have to download this repository and build the ROS workspace by running catkin_make directly in LSM-SpiNNaker_MyoArm
+For running the same demo on your PC, you have to download this repository and delete the common_utilities folder in src.
+The reason for this is that the virtual and the physical robot currently use different commit versions of this package (will be made generic in the future).
+A saved version of common_utilities can be found in the root directory in the folder 'buffer' which you will have to add again for working with the physical robot.

+Now build the ROS workspace by running the following directly in LSM-SpiNNaker_MyoArm:

+`catkin_make --pkg spinn_ros_msgs nest_ros_lsm roboy_control_learning roboy_simulation roboy_controller roboy_models`

 A video showing the control of the physical Myorobotic arm will be added shortly.